doc-metrix/memory/README.md

 ### Utilities

-List of utitlies using this specification:
+List of utilities using this specification:

 *	[Node.js](https://github.com/doc-metrix/memory-node)